The sun has a somewhat complicated relationship with nature. Some animals bask in it, soaking up the heat, others actually require it for energy.

 So sunlight stimulates a chicken’s egg-laying cycle.
 Plus, the Vitamin D in sunlight helps the chickens by facilitating calcium absorption.
 As we know, calcium is essential for laying hens’ eggshell production.

 Overall, direct or indirect sunlight has a positive impact on a chicken’s egg production, no matter the age of your hens!
+This goes for other poultry too, like ducks.

 Direct light can also help young hens start laying or help them lay more consistently.